Columns, Blogs, Links

 "Open Access and Books in a Digital Age," Metropolitan Library System, Chicago, June 9, 2010.

 "Reader's Advisory for Mysteries," Minnesota Library Association Reader's Advisory Round Table Annual Retreat, May 2010.

-"Read/Write Culture: What Open Means for Learning, Research, and Creativity," keynote address presented at the Iowa Library Association / Association of College and Research Libraries Annual Conference, April 2010.
+"Read/Write Culture: What Open Means for Learning, Research, and Creativity," Iowa Library Association / Association of College and Research Libraries Annual Conference, April 2010.

 "Information Literacy in the Liberal Arts," presentation for the MnObe Mini-Immersion workshop, Gustavus Adolphus College, August 2009 (.pptx format)."Reading matters: Examining the Role of Recreational Reading in Academic Libraries" with Julie Gilbert, Library Research Roundtable presentation at the American Library Association Annual Conference, 2009.